 |Sarkozy’s pension reform has triggered a showdown with unions that sunk a previous effort 15 years ago|

-Walkouts were also expected at hundreds of high schools, with teachers and students taking part in the action.
+Walkouts also took place at hundreds of high schools, with teachers and students taking part in the action.

 Some unions are threatening to continue the strike action beyond the usual 24-hour period, meaning the walkout could last weeks.

-The strike comes a day after the French senate voted to raise the country’s official minimum retirement age from 60 to 62, as part of a deeply unpopular pension reform bill.
+The French senate backed the measure on Monday as part of a deeply unpopular pension reform bill.

-Jacky Rowland, Al Jazeera’s reporter in Marseille, the southern port city where a large number of people are protesting the reforms, said workers were determined to make the government change its mind.
+Jacky Rowland, Al Jazeera’s reporter in the southern port city of Marseille, said workers were determined to make the government change its mind.

 “French workers have campaigned long and hard for their rights and benefits, and they won’t give them up without a fight,” she said.

-“The government is taking the risk of a radicalisation of the movement,” Francois Chereque, head of the powerful CFDT union, said.
-“There will be a very big turnout today.”
+“The government is taking the risk of a radicalisation of the movement,” Francois Chereque, the head of the powerful CFDT union, said.

 Monday’s vote, which came in at a narrow 174 to 159, shut the door on the most controversial aspect of the reform package, which Sarkozy’s administration hopes to pass by the end of the month.